 “What the hell?” she whispered, her voice barely audible.
 The statue didn’t move—it was just a statue—but its presence felt wrong, like a stranger standing too close, breathing down her neck.

-Her hands shook as she grabbed her phone, the screen cracked but still functional.
+Her hands shook as she grabbed her phone; the screen was cracked but still functional.
 She dialed Margaret’s number, her fingers fumbling, her eyes locked on the clown.
 The line rang twice, each ring stretching into eternity, before Margaret answered, her voice bright but strained, laced with the hum of gala chatter and clinking glasses.
 “Emily?
 Everything okay?”

 “Yeah, the kids are fine,” Emily said, her voice trembling, her gaze never leaving the statue.
 “They’re asleep, no problems.
 Like little angels.
 But… there’s this clown statue in the living room.
 It’s really freaking me out.
 Can I cover it with a blanket or move it to another room?
 I just… I can’t stand clowns.”